Theodore Kitching

 Commissioner Theodore Kitching married Jane Cranshaw and with her had four children, the oldest of whom was Wilfred Kitching, who became the 7th General of The Salvation Army.

 General Edward Higgins decided to send Kitching to Switzerland on a delicate mission which required a man with diplomatic skills.
 Therefore, early on 10 February 1930 Kitching left his Ealing home for Paris en route for Geneva.

 In Paris he was met by an old Salvationist friend who took him to the restaurant at the Gare du Nord.
 Kitching suddenly slumped forward, as if overcome by fatigue, his head resting on his friend's shoulder.
 He had died of a heart attack.

-Theodore Kitching died in Paris on 10 February 1930, and, like many prominent Salvation Army officers, was buried in Abney Park Cemetery in Stoke Newington.
+Theodore Kitching died in Paris on 10 February 1930, and, like many prominent Salvation Army officers, was buried in Abney Park Cemetery in Stoke Newington, London.